 Mary joined Watsi on March 12th, 2013.
 Six years ago, Mary joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mary's most recent donation supported U Ghwe, a 70-year-old man from Burma, to fund a wound debridement procedure.
+Mary's most recent donation supported Rehiwilzahra, a loving 2-year-old girl from Haiti, to fund prep and transport for heart surgery.

 U Ghwe is a 70-year-old man who lives with his wife and granddaughter in Burma.
 His wife is ill and not able to look after household chores most of the time.
 His granddaughter is a student in grade 12, but since her school is closed right now, she looks after the household chores.
 U Ghwe is a weaver and primarily makes bamboo baskets used to carry materials for construction.
 The family also fishes and raises chickens.
 Four years ago, U Ghwe had a stroke which left the muscles in his right foot very stiff.
 Although he can walk, he cannot wear sandals comfortably and instead goes barefoot.
 About a month ago, while cutting bamboo for weaving, he felt something bite the sole of his right foot.
 When he got home that evening, his foot was painful, itchy, red and swollen.
 Unfortunately, he did not have money to seek treatment at a clinic and eventually, the wound developed into an abscess filled with pus.
 A family member finally recommended that he visit our medical partner's care center for further examination and treatment.
 After examination, a doctor diagnosed him with an ulcer and told him that he has diabetes.
 The doctor shared with him that any injury U Ghwe sustains will not heal easily.
 His doctor has recommended surgery to clean the ulcer and help it to heal.
 Our medical partner, Burma Children Medical Fund (BCMF), is helping U Ghwe receive the recommended treatment.
 On October 7th, he will undergo a wound debridement procedure at BCMF's care center to help his wound heal.
 Now, he needs help raising $694 to fund his procedure and care.
 U Ghwe shared, "I do not know how long my daughter will not be able to [give] me money.
 Today, my daughter called me and said that my son-in-law will need to have surgery so she cannot send me money.
 I am the only one who can earn an income, so if I do not feel better, I will not be able to work.
 I am interested in working with wood.
 If was younger, I would learn and become a carpenter but now I feel I am too old."